vmstio/vmstio/docus/content/infrastructure/relays.md

 Relays allow all content from participating instances to be directly federated to everyone else, without waiting for a direct user connection to be established.
 This helps with content discovery and more to complete conversation threads and hashtags for our users.

-Federation and content discovery still happens without relays, but they create an express-lane between instances who participate.
+Federation and content discovery still happen without relays, but relays create an express lane between instances who participate.

 ## Relayed Instances